juanCruzSalina/porfolio2.0/README.md

 ## To Do:

-- Finish the component "About me"
+- Finish the responssiveness of the portfolio